 - Crapola Tech: The "Ex-Wife" bunker-buster warhead from Iron Man 2

 - Friendship Moment: In Iron Man issue 184, James Rhodes and two other guys were working on creating their own tech company, they were getting ready to leave for California.
 Tony Stark came up asking for a job.
-In the past few months he had lost his company, lost access to his money, gave up being Iron Man and is homeless.
+In the past few months he had lost his company, lost access to his money, gave up being Iron Man and became homeless.
 Not only that but he had only spent a week being sober.
 Tony was afraid that he would be rejected for what happened.
 But Rhodey and the others promptly accepted him.

 - Gatling Good: A gatling gun on his armor's left shoulder as a default.
 When he had the Stanetech Armor he can add more way more.